AILab-CVC/VideoGen-Eval/README.md

 </details>

 ## About The Project

-Recently, models like SORA have advanced generating videos with higher resolution, more natural motion, better vision-language alignment, and increased controllability, particularly for long video sequences.
-However, despite the emergence of several DiT-based closed-source and open-source models, a comprehensive investigation into their capabilities and limitations remains lacking, creating a noticeablegap between academic research and industry practice.
-To bridge the existing gap and provide a more profound analysis of recent video generation advancements.
-In specific, we devise over **700** critical prompts and presenting more than **8,000** cases from closed-source and several open-source models.
-We systematically examines:
+High-quality video generation, such as text-to-video (T2V), image-to-video (I2V), and video-to-video (V2V) generation, holds considerable significance in content creation and world simulation.
+Models like SORA have advanced generating videos with higher resolution, more natural motion, better vision-language alignment, and increased controllability, particularly for long video sequences.
+These improvements have been driven by the evolution of model architectures, shifting from UNet to more scalable and parameter-rich DiT models, along with large-scale data expansion and refined training strategies.
+However, despite the emergence of several DiT-based closed-source and open-source models, a comprehensive investigation into their capabilities and limitations still needs to be completed.
+Additionally, existing evaluation metrics often fail to align with human preferences.

+This report v1.0 studies a series of SORA-like T2V, I2V, and V2V models via to bridge the gap between academic research and industry practice and provide a more profound analysis of recent video generation advancements.
+This is achieved by demonstrating and comparing over 8,000 generated video cases from **ten closed-source and several open-source models** (Kling 1.0, Kling 1.5, Gen-3, Luma 1.0, Luma 1.6, Vidu, Qingying, MiniMax Hailuo, Tongyi Wanxiang, Pika1.5) via our 700 critical prompts.
+Seeing is believing.
+We encourage readers to visit our [Website]() to browse these results online.
+Our study systematically examines four core aspects:

-* Impacts on vertical-domain application models;
+* Impacts on vertical-domain application models, such as human-centric animation and robotics;
-* Key objective capabilities of video generation models;
+* Key objective capabilities, such as text alignment, motion diversity, composition, stability, etc.;
-* Video generation across eleven application scenarios;
+* Video generation across eleven real-life application scenarios;
-* In-depth discussions on challenges and future research issues showcasing a wealth of qualitative comparisons.
+* In-depth discussions on potential usage scenarios and tasks, challenges, and future work.

+All the results are publicly accessible, and we will continuously update the results as new models are released and existing ones undergo version updates.

 ## Assets

-The inputs we utilized, including text, images, videos, and the generated results of all models, are open for download: [Google Drive](), [Baidu](https://pan.baidu.com/s/1K0O162lQObjcmO6d9uqffQ?pwd=hqcn).
-You can also visit the [Website]() to browse these results.
-We encourage researchers to use our test results for comparison and analysis in specific tasks.
+The inputs we introduced, including the input text, images, videos, and the generated results of all models, are available for download at [Google Drive]() and [Baidu](https://pan.baidu.com/s/1K0O162lQObjcmO6d9uqffQ?pwd=hqcn).
+You can also visit our [Website]() to browse these results online.

 ## Job List